STD Testing in Norfolk, Virginia

 You can get free HIV, hepatitis C, chlamydia, gonorrhea, and syphilis testing at CAN Community Health in Norfolk.
 If you register as a patient with EVMS Family Medicine, you can also get low-cost STD testing at their Norfolk clinic.
 Planned Parenthood’s Virginia Beach Health Center offers STD testing six days a week and welcomes you with or without insurance.

-II.
-Find an STD Testing Location in Norfolk, VA
+Find an STD Testing Location in Norfolk, Virginia

 At-Home STD Testing

 Testing for STDs at home is safe, convenient, and private.
 Performed regularly, it can help you stay healthy and avoid unknowingly transmitting STDs.

 You have many options for at-home STD testing.
 The best at-home STD tests are FDA approved and evaluated for safety and accuracy with fast result turnaround times and support from health care professionals.

 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.